Moby Dick (1956 film): Cast

-Gregory Peck, comparing his performances in this film and the 1998 Moby Dick miniseries, said he liked the miniseries better because it was more faithful to the novel and had a greater sense of adventure.

 Production

+Development and writing

-During a meeting to discuss the screenplay, Ray Bradbury informed John Huston that regarding Melville's novel, he had "never been able to read the damned thing".
+During a meeting to discuss the screenplay, Ray Bradbury informed John Huston that regarding Herman Melville's novel, he had "never been able to read the damned thing".
 According to the biography The Bradbury Chronicles, there was much tension and anger between the two men during the making of the film, allegedly due to Huston's bullying attitude and attempts to tell Bradbury how to do his job, despite Bradbury being an accomplished writer.

-Bradbury made his trip to Ireland, and relation to Huston, the subject of several pieces of fiction, including the short story "Banshee" and his novel Green Shadows, White Whale, which includes "Banshee" as something Bradbury the character wrote at the time.
-In the television adaptation of the story for The Ray Bradbury Theater the Huston character was played by Peter O'Toole and the Bradbury surrogate by Charles Martin Smith.
+Norman Corwin did some uncredited rewrites.

-The film's reference to Bikini Atoll as the home of Moby Dick is not in the novel; Ahab instead plans to engage the whale during "the Season-on-the-Line".
+The film's reference to Bikini Atoll as the home of Moby Dick is not in the novel; Captain Ahab instead plans to engage the whale during "the Season-on-the-Line".
 This peculiar twist seems to be a reference to the recent Castle Bravo nuclear bomb test at the atoll.
-This insertion by Bradbury relates to his atomic bomb short story "There Will Come Soft Rains".
+This insertion by Bradbury relates to his atomic bomb short story, "There Will Come Soft Rains."

 The film was bankrolled by brothers Walter, Harold, and Marvin Mirisch, who financed Huston's Moulin Rouge.
 The Mirisches made a deal with Warner Bros. in order to release the film.
 Under the agreement, WB would distribute Moby Dick for seven years, after which all rights would revert to the Mirisch brothers' company, Moulin Productions.

+Casting

+Gregory Peck was initially surprised to be cast as Ahab (part of the studio's agreement to fund the film was that Huston use a "name" actor as Ahab).
+Peck later commented that he felt Huston himself should have played Ahab.
+Huston had long wanted to make a film of Moby-Dick, and had intended to cast his own father, actor Walter Huston as Ahab, but he had died in 1950.
+Peck went on to play the role of Father Mapple in the 1998 television miniseries adaptation of Melville's novel, with Patrick Stewart as Ahab.
+Peck, comparing his performances in this film and the 1998 Moby Dick miniseries, said he liked the miniseries better because it was more faithful to the novel and had a greater sense of adventure.